 The University of Newcastle's Research Data and Materials Management Guideline outlines minimum retention periods, storage, access, ownership and confidentiality requirements.
 The Guideline also nominates OwnCloud and Cre8it as the University’s preferred research data storage solutions.

 The University is obliged to ensure that research data is stored for the minimum retention period, which is facilitated by researchers moving data underpinning a publication from OwnCloud to Cre8it to enable research data to be stored for the applicable period.

 The University of Newcastle’s requirements in relation to the conduct of research are outlined in the Responsible Conduct of Research Policy, which is informed by the Australian Code for the Responsible Conduct of Research (2018) .

 Deviations from the Australian Code are described as breaches, which occur on a spectrum from minor to major.
-The University's Investigation of Allegations of Research Misconduct Guidelines apply to academic, teaching and professional staff and those with an honorary academic title where a matter does not relate to their higher degree research candidature.
+The University's Research Misconduct Investigation Guidelines apply to academic, teaching and professional staff and those with an honorary academic title where a matter does not relate to their higher degree research candidature.
 The Guidelines outline a framework for the resolution of formal allegations.
 This includes a single entry point for allegations, a description of the preliminary assessment, and internal and external investigative processes.

 Peer review is the impartial and independent assessment of research by others working in the same or a related field and should be encouraged.

 - encourages accurate, thorough and credible research reporting.

 Peer review may also draw attention to deviations from the principles of the Australian Code for the Responsible Conduct of Research (2018), such as double publication, errors and misleading statements, and has been important in the detection of fabrication and fraud in research.